Bone marrow: Harvesting

 The stem cells are typically harvested directly from the red marrow in the iliac crest, often under general anesthesia.
 The procedure is minimally invasive and does not require stitches afterwards.
 Depending on the donor's health and reaction to the procedure, the actual harvesting can be an outpatient procedure, or can require 1–2 days of recovery in the hospital.

 Another option is to administer certain drugs that stimulate the release of stem cells from the bone marrow into circulating blood.
 An intravenous catheter is inserted into the donor's arm, and the stem cells are then filtered out of the blood.
 This procedure is similar to that used in blood or platelet donation.
 In adults, bone marrow may also be taken from the sternum, while the tibia is often used when taking samples from infants.
 In newborns, stem cells may be retrieved from the umbilical cord.

+Fertility aid

+One of the most damaged areas of the body following chemotherapy is typically the uterus.
+Following uterine damage due to cancer treatment, follicle damage makes it difficult for individuals to get pregnant even if viable ova are present.
+With bone marrow stem cell transplants, chemotherapy patients have been able to increase their fertility as follicle damage is repaired.
+As follicles are necessary for ovum attachment to the endometrium, it is important for these areas to be repaired in order to increase fertility.
+For individuals who have sustained egg and follicle damage, IVF has been found to be more effective following bone marrow stem cell transplantation.

+One human clinical case has shown improvements of uterine lining thickness and overall endometrium repair following bone marrow stem cell transplantation.
+This repair allowed for the patient to successfully become pregnant and carry to term.

+Additional repairs following bone marrow stem cell transplant to the endometrium include increased vascularity and iron levels, with egg implantation clustering around areas with high blood flow.

 Persistent viruses

-Using quantitative Polymerase Chain Reaction (qPCR) and Next-generation Sequencing (NGS) a maximum of five DNA viruses per individual have been identified.
+Using quantitative polymerase chain reaction (qPCR) and next-generation sequencing (NGS) a maximum of five DNA viruses per individual have been identified.
 Included were several herpesviruses, hepatitis B virus, Merkel cell polyomavirus, and human papillomavirus 31.
 Given the reactivation and/or oncogenic potential of these viruses, their repercussion on hematopoietic and malignant disorders calls for further studies.